Everything Works

 • Dead execution paths are exposed once a new use case begins to exercise them.

-When the question “Why didn’t we see this earlier?” finally arises, the answer turns out not to be about a specific bug, but about fragmented responsibility.
+When the question “Why didn’t we see this earlier?” finally hits the table, the answer turns out not to be about a specific bug, but about fragmented responsibility.

 We owned the individual components, but no one owned the behavior of the whole.